nokitoino/DecompilerAI/README.md

   - which cannot deal with pointers/absolute addresses into other memory sections (How do we know how many bytes are needed from other memory sections?
 How do we deal with pointer arithmetics?)
   - which ignores information about other functions that are called within the to reverse engineered function (return type, parameter type)
   - which ignores information about other functions that make use of the to reverse engineered function
+  - which doesn't care about constant folding happening in the C code compilation i.e. the Assembly will contain optimized expressions
   - ... (and the list goes on)

   Among other aspects these will negatively impact the performance of the Transformer when not solved.